-I'm using margin.
+I have margin investing enabled.
 Why do I have an account deficit?

 In the majority of cases, account deficits due to portfolio value (minus any cryptocurrency positions) being below maintenance requirements will result in a margin call.
 If you are borrowing funds, and your portfolio value (minus crypto) drops below the $2,000 regulatory requirement, you may be in an account deficit.

 If you are charged a fee, and this fee brings your portfolio value (minus any cryptocurrency positions) to either

 below $2,000 when investing on margin or

 below your margin maintenance requirement,

 the account will be in deficit.
 Some of the most common fees that cause customers to have an account deficit are Robinhood Gold fees and fees associated with American Depositary Receipts (ADRs).
 You can find all of your past Robinhood Gold fees and interest fees in the History section of the app.
 Additionally, you can find information about your next Gold billing cycle in the Robinhood Gold section of the app (Account tab > Menu > Investing) section of the app.
 Check out our fee schedule to learn more.